Yoweri Museveni - Uganda's president profiled

-Uganda's economy began to grow steadily and has seen an annual average growth of over 5%.
-Its commitment to tackle poverty has been hailed.
+Uganda's economy began to grow steadily and saw annual average annual growth of over 5%.
+Its commitment to tackle poverty was hailed.

-Primary school education enrolment has doubled, HIV levels have dropped because of an impressive anti-Aids campaign spearheaded by the president.
+Primary school education enrolment doubled, HIV levels dropped because of an impressive anti-Aids campaign spearheaded by the president.

 That image, however, soon began to crumble when Uganda and Rwanda invaded neighbouring Democratic Republic of Congo in support of rebels fighting to overthrow the government.

 Troops from Uganda and Rwanda fought each other in DR Congo, with Congolese civilians paying the price.
 Both armies were accused of looting DR Congo's rich mineral resources.